fischejo/genode-rtcr/doc/targets.md

-# Targets
+# Libraries

-This repository provides several targets:
+This repository provides several libraries:

 * [rtcr](lib/mk/rtcr.mk) is the rtcr library which provides the checkpoint/restore functionality